Runners¶

 - Download of robots

-- Creation of isolated environments for each different automation
+(on first run or when there is an update) - Creation of isolated environments for each automation

 Runners can execute tasks of different types of automations, from those requiring direct interaction with the user graphical interface (such as desktop applications, ERPs, and operating systems), to automations that work without a graphical interface, such as headless web, crawlers, and API integrations.